5 Memphis cops charged with murder in Tyre Nichols' death

 Associated Press

 MEMPHIS, Tenn..
-(AP) — Five former Memphis police officers have been charged with second-degree murder and other crimes in the arrest and death of Tyre Nichols, a Black motorist who died three days after a confrontation with the officers during a traffic stop, records showed Thursday.
+(AP) — Five fired Memphis police officers were charged Thursday with second-degree murder and other crimes in the arrest and death of Tyre Nichols, a Black motorist who died three days after a confrontation with the officers during a traffic stop.

-Shelby County Sheriff’s Office online records show that Tadarrius Bean, Demetrius Haley, Desmond Mills, Jr., Emmitt Martin III and Justin Smith were in custody.
+Shelby County Sheriff’s Office online records show that Tadarrius Bean, Demetrius Haley, Desmond Mills, Jr., Emmitt Martin III and Justin Smith, who are all Black, were in custody.
 All five are charged with second-degree murder, aggravated assault, aggravated kidnapping, official misconduct and official oppression.

-Defense attorney William Massey confirmed to The Associated Press that his client, Emmitt Martin III, had been charged and had turned himself in.

-It was not immediately clear if Smith had a lawyer to speak on his behalf about the charges.
-Blake Ballin, the lawyer for Mills, said he planned to hold a news conference later Thursday.
+Court records don’t list attorneys for Smith, Bean or Haley.
+Martin’s lawyer, William Massey, confirmed that his client had turned himself in.
+He and Mills’ lawyer, Blake Ballin, said they planned to discuss the charges at a news conference later Thursday.

-Second-degree murder is a class A felony punishable by 15 to 60 years in prison under Tennessee law.
+Second-degree murder is punishable by 15 to 60 years in prison under Tennessee law.

+Nichols’ stepfather, Rodney Wells, told The Associated Press by phone that he and his wife RowVaughn Wells, who is Nichols’ mother, discussed the second-degree murder charges and are “fine with it.”
+They had pushed for first-degree murder charges.

 Shelby County District Attorney Steve Mulroy said he would provide an update on the state’s investigation Thursday afternoon.

-Video footage of the arrest has not been made public, but officials have pledged to release it this week or next week.
+Nichols’ family and their attorneys have seen police video of the arrest, but the video hasn’t been released to the public, though authorities said they’d release it this week or next.

-The Memphis police chief has called the actions of five officers involved in the violent arrest of Nichols “heinous, reckless and inhumane” and made a plea to residents of the city to protest peacefully when video of the arrest is released to the public.
+The Memphis police chief has called the actions of five officers involved in the violent arrest of Nichols “heinous, reckless and inhumane” and urged residents of the predominantly Black city to protest peacefully when video is released.

-The five Black officers found to be “directly responsible for the physical abuse of Mr. Nichols,” who also was Black, were fired last week, but Davis said other officers are still being investigated for violating department policy.
+Davis said the five officers found to be “directly responsible for the physical abuse of Mr. Nichols,” were fired last week, but other officers are still being investigated for violating department policy.
 In addition, she said “a complete and independent review” will be conducted of the department’s specialized units, without providing further details.

-As state and federal investigations continue, she promised “full and complete cooperation” from the Memphis Police Department to determine what contributed to Nichols’ death three days after his Jan.
-7 arrest.
+As state and federal investigations continue, Davis promised the police department’s “full and complete cooperation” to determine what contributed to Nichols’ death Jan.
+10 death.

-Video footage of the arrest has been shown to Nichols’ family, but has not been made public, though local officials have pledged to release it this week or next week.

 Mulroy told The Associated Press on Tuesday that local and state investigators want to complete as many interviews as possible before releasing the video.
-The timetable has rankled some activists who expected the video to be released after Nichols’ family viewed the footage Monday.
+The timetable has rankled some activists who expected the video to be released after Nichols’ family and the family’s lawyers viewed it Monday.

-Ben Crump, the attorney representing Nichols’ family, said police video the family viewed showed Nichols — a 29-year-old FedEx worker and father — was shocked, pepper-sprayed and restrained when he was pulled over for a traffic stop near his home.
-He was returning home from a suburban park, where he had taken photos of the sunset.
+One of the family’s attorneys, Ben Crump, said the video showed showed Nichols — a 29-year-old FedEx worker and father — was shocked, pepper-sprayed and restrained when he was pulled over for a traffic stop near his home.
+He was returning home from a suburban park where he had taken photos of the sunset.
 The legal team said officers beat Nichols for three minutes in a “savage” encounter reminiscent of the infamous 1991 police beating of Los Angeles motorist Rodney King.

 Relatives have accused the police of causing Nichols to have a heart attack and kidney failure.
 Authorities have only said Nichols experienced a medical emergency.